sxw022020/BookMyHotel-Backend/README.md

 # BookMyHotel
   - A single-page web application for hotel booking
+  - Features:
+    - registration as a host/guest
+    - signin as a host/guest
+    - reserve and search a hotel as a guest
+    - add, update, delete a hotel record as a host

 ## FrontEnd
-  - React, providing server-side rendering and diminishing web page load time
+  - React, with React.Bootstrap
+## Backend
-• Developed a RESTful back-end service by Spring Boot, loosely decoupling all the components in the application
+  - RESTful back-end service by Spring Boot
-• Leveraged MySQL on AWS RDS, using Hibernate to operate user-generated structured data, and used Google Cloud Storage to store media files for the uploaded stays, optimizing the efficiency of storing and retrieving data
-• Deployed back-end services to AWS EC via Docker, quickening the deployment and migration process by 80%
+## Databases
+  - MySQL on AWS RDS, with Hibernate
+  - Cloud Storage to store media files
+## Deployment
+  - AWS EC via Docker